MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-02-release.html.md

 [//]: # (First Sight)

-Extremely dizzy and just a little nauseated, Reese slowly opened her eyes.
+<a name="first-sight"></a>Extremely dizzy and just a little nauseated, Reese slowly opened her eyes.
 Directly in front of her was her sister, completely naked but for slowly billowing waves of jet black hair that draped over her from her head to what would have been her ankles, were she standing.
 Brilliant white wings---angel wings---were at her back, and as Reese watched, Ran's wings arched over Reese protectively.
 Emanating from every part of her, even her black hair and large, dark eyes, was a bright, warm golden glow that illuminated and highlighted every part of their surroundings.

 Beside Ran, Jordan was a man superimposed with a tiger, a demon, a gorilla---they kept shifting, and every one of them looked dangerous and hungry---except where Ran's light shined on him.
 Jordan's right arm and the right side of his face were clad in shining knight's armor, and instead of hunger, his right eye shone with strength and resolve.
 He, too, had colors emanating from his body, but they were dimmer than Ran's and kept shifting.
 Red, black, sickly green---and cool, steel blue on the side adjacent to Ran.